 The Italian islands are great holiday destinations for history lovers.
 Italy is famed for its rich culture and history.
 In fact, the country is home to the most UNESCO world heritage sites on the globe!
 The Italian islands have their fair share of historical sites.
 From history buffs to curious children, there’s something to impress everyone.
 There is so much it would be hard to explore it all in one trip.
 Which begs the question, which are the best Italian islands for history?
 Virtual Wanderlust has done some research!
 We’ve sifted through archeological sites, historical monuments and more to find the answer.
 Without further ado, here are our favourite Italian islands for history.

 Table of Contents:

 Sicily is the largest and one of the most popular Italian islands.
 Many flock here for its beaches, scenery and cuisine.
 However, Sicily is also one of the best Italian islands for history.
 Its beautiful shores are steeped in historic ruins.
-Fans of ancient history can admire the Greco-Roman Theatre of Taormina.
+Fans of ancient history can admire the Greco-Roman Theatre of Taormina, in Taormina.
 This imposing theatre is quite awe-inspiring.
 You’ll find it hard to believe that it dates back to the 3rd century BC.

 Another must-see historical site is the city of Syracuse.
 You could spend a couple of days strolling around this city.
 People originally settled here around 374 BC.
 There’s an enormous amphitheatre, baroque architecture and the Ancient Greek fortified centre of Ortygia.